Son of former scrum-half Nick and brother to hooker Tom, Leicester Tigers is in the blood of scrum-half Ben Youngs.

 He marked his 100th appearance with a try in the win at Sale Sharks in October 2012 and then saw an 80-metre solo try at Bath voted Try of the Year at the RPA Awards.

 Youngs played in his fifth Premiership Final in 2013 and collected a fourth league title of his career before joining brother Tom and four of their clubmates on the victorious British & Irish Lions tour to Australia.
 Having been selected to tour Australia with the Lions in 2013, Youngs started the first two tests, scoring twice; against the Reds & Rebels.

-Was in matchday squad for 17 successive RBS 6 Nations games from debut until missing out in 2014.
-Played in all games in 2015 and 2016 scoring three tries.
+He was in the matchday squad for 17 successive RBS 6 Nations games from debut until missing out in 2014.
+He also played in all games in 2015 and 2016 scoring three tries, and was in matchday squad for 17 successive RBS 6 Nations games from debut until missing out in 2014.
+Youngs played in all games in 2015 and 2016 scoring three tries.

-In January Youngs signed a new deal with Leicester Tigers having made over 200 appearances over the last decade that he has been at the club.
+In January 2018, he signed a new deal with Leicester Tigers having made over 200 appearances over the last decade that he has been at the club.

 |2006 - present|